 World Malaria Day, which takes place on 25 April each year, is an internationally recognized day, highlighting the global efforts to control malaria and celebrating the gains that have been made.
-Since 2000, the world has made historic progress against malaria, saving millions of lives.
-However, half the world still lives at risk from this preventable, treatable disease.
 In Australia, Malaria Awareness Day is observed on 30 April each year, in conjunction with World Malaria Day on 25 April.

 We want to raise $100,000 for projects in the upcoming year, so we are challenging each District to raise $5,250.
 Help us reach our goal!